Thermal Mapping

 'Dual-Mode' Standard and Radiometric Processing

-In addition to standard radiometric thermal processing, as stated above, DroneDeploy Enterprise customers can upload both thermal and RGB imagery as a single dataset to produce higher-quality finished thermal maps and models.
+As stated above, DroneDeploy Enterprise customers can upload both thermal and RGB imagery as a single dataset to produce higher-quality finished thermal maps and models in addition to standard radiometric thermal processing.

 Thermal sensors like the DJI Zenmuse XT2 can capture simultaneous thermal and RGB imagery during flight.